Revised April 17, 2021.

-On a wooden bench in a wooded park sat a portly man in a tired suite.
-The tip of his head hovered 70” from the ground, and he wore a mustache that could not connect in the middle.
-This bench was his favorite place to sit because it was always vacant.
+On a wooden bench in a wooded park sat a portly man in a tired suit.
+This bench was his favorite place because it was always vacant.
 Mr. MacArthur had few pleasures, except that things would remain as they were.

 Facing north towards a thick forest, the prized bench sat next to a large cedar.
 It was close enough to enjoy the afternoon shade, yet far enough to avoid falling spiders.
 From this bench Mr. MacArthur could see the entire park, and he would typically do one of two things.
-His first choice was always to, as he called it, SOC (Sit and Observe the Climate).
-SOCing took practice.
-Any passerby might distinguish daydreaming from a good SOC by the movement of eyeballs.
-Daydreaming tends to lock the gaze, but SOCing requires constant movement.
+His first choice was always to, as he called it, SO (Sit and Observe).
+SOing took practice.
+The passerby might distinguish daydreaming from a good SO by the movement of eyeballs.
+Daydreaming tends to lock the gaze, but SOing demands feather-footed pupils.
 Mr. MacArthur had perfected the craft.
 He noticed everything from his bench: oak leaves erratically dancing in a high breeze, a mother sneakily scratching the inside of her nose, roofers faintly tapping in the distance, bees furiously rejoicing over a new flower.

-There were peculiar days, however, when a good SOC proved sufficient.
+There were peculiar days, however, when a good SO proved sufficient.
 These days typically came with the changing temperatures of Spring and Fall – seasons that brought reunions.
-Bees would dance together, families would walk together, dogs would wrestle together, and deer would scout from the wood line, together.
-A peculiar afternoon like this was what Mr. MacArthur called a “Together Day,” and it was his favorite.
-A Together Day demanded a long SOC and promised warmth in the belly that was sure to last through the night.
+Bees dancing, families walking, dogs wrestling, and deer scouting, together, together, together, and together.
+This was what Mr. MacArthur called a “Together Day,” and it was his favorite.
+A Together Day demanded a long SO and promised warmth in the belly that was sure to last through the night.

-This day happened to be a Together Day – a sunny Friday following a stormy April Thursday – and there sat Mr. MacArthur, on a wooden bench in a wooded park in a tired suite.
-The corners of his mouth formed a bowl, as he watched three sisters chase one another over pine roots.
-Across the way a fox slinked his way outside the forest, and two well-fed mutts forsook their tennis ball for the livelier prize.
+This day happened to be a Together Day – a sunny Friday in the wake of a stormy April Thursday – and there sat portly Mr. MacArthur, on a wooden bench in a wooded park in a tired suit.
+The corners of his mouth traced a saucer, as he watched three sisters chase one another over pine roots and pine-cone clippings.
+Across the way a fox slinked from the forest, and a couple of grinning mutts forsook their squirrel carcass for the livelier prize.
 An orchestra of birds carried on in the canopy.
-He did not have the faintest idea what their names were, only that the woodpeckers held a monopoly on the rhythm section – and that, of course, they were all singing together.
+He did not have the faintest idea what their names were, only that the woodpeckers held a monopoly on the rhythm section – and, of course, that they were all singing together.
 They must be, because today was a Together Day.

-After a generous hour of SOCing, Mr. MacArthur rose nimbly and came to the street.
-A right turn and meandering stroll would bring him to Martha’s Chapel in twenty minutes.
-He was the caretaker of Martha’s Chapel, employed by the landlord, Dr. Thomas Leafe.
+After a generous hour of SOing, Mr. MacArthur nimbly rose and came to the street.
+One right turn and a twenty minute stroll would bring him to Martha’s Chapel.
+He was the caretaker there, employed by the landlord, Dr. Thomas Leafe.
 The position required guard duty from six to midnight, after which certain maintenance/cleaning duties would be conducted.
-In grass-growing months, Mr. MacArthur would mow the small church lawns every other Saturday. $2500/month, plus living expenses and free medical care from Dr. Leafe himself.
+In grass-growing months, Mr. MacArthur would mow the small church lawns every other Saturday.
+He was compensated a salary of $2500/month, plus living expenses and free medical care from Dr. Leafe himself.

 Around nine the next morning, the sun introduced itself above the trees.
-Crayon wax warmed on the window sill, where it had been smeared decades before by a child.
+Crayon wax warmed on the windowsill, smeared by a child decades before.
 Mr. MacArthur had turned this Sunday School room into sleeping quarters.
 Duty typically ended by two in the morning, which gave him more than six hours of rest.
 At fifty-three, he found this to be sufficient.
-On rainy days, he would spend time in the study, which he had furnished in a second room on the opposite side of the chapel.
+He spent rainy days in the study furnished on the opposite side of the chapel.

-From a partly-overcast temper the sky betrayed, Mr. MacArthur decided that today would not be one of those lovely, unique days.
-Even so, the weather prophets foretold no rain, and so promptly at noon – after morning stretches, a modest breakfast, Valley of Vision reading with coffee, and two bowls of English Luxury in the briar pipe – he strode through the cemetery towards the park.
-Not every day can be a Together Day, or else peculiar days would not be so special, he thought to himself.
-Even so, there was something in the air that excited Mr. MacArthur.
+From a partly overcast temper the sky betrayed, Mr. MacArthur decided that today would not be one of those lovely, unique days.
+Even so, the weather prophets foretold no rain.
+So, promptly at noon – after morning stretches, a modest breakfast, reflections on Joel and 2 John, and two bowls of English Luxury in the briar pipe – he strode through the cemetery and towards the park.
+Not every day can be a Together Day, or else peculiar days would not be so special.
+Even so, there was something frizzly in the air that excited Mr. MacArthur.

-Thirty seconds of brisk walking put Mr. MacArthur in line with the lonesome bench – his bench.
-Whereas it was before hidden by hickories and a wide pine, at this moment it became unmistakably perceivable, some thirty yards away.
-This was unfortunate, because Mr. MacArthur needed a clear reason to be confused.
+Twenty hasty paces put him in line with the lonesome bench – his bench.
+Whereas it was before hidden by a wide pine, at this moment it became unmistakably perceivable, some thirty yards away.
+This was unfortunate because Mr. MacArthur needed a clear reason to be lost.
 This was his park, and that was his bench.
 Right – but it certainly was not vacant.

 Who was that woman?